telerik/ajax-docs/controls/treelist/data-binding/model-binding-and-strongly-typed-data-controls.md

 ## Model Binding Selecting Data, Paging and Sorting

-To bind databound controls via ModelBinding you need to set only the SelectMethod property to the name of the public methodplaced into the page's code-behind file:
+To bind databound controls via ModelBinding you need to set only the SelectMethod property to the name of the public method placed into the page's code-behind file:

 ````ASPNET
 	    <telerik:RadGrid RenderMode="Lightweight" ID="RadGrid1" GridLines="None" runat="server" AllowSorting="true" PageSize="10" AllowPaging="True" SelectMethod="GetProducts"